What is the Sky Kids app?

 A safe, fun way for children to enjoy their favourite TV shows and play games.

-Available to all Sky customers who’ve purchased the Sky Kids pack, the Sky Kids app is the perfect way to keep children entertained over the summer holidays.
+Available to all Sky customers who’ve purchased the Sky Kids add-on, the Sky Kids app is the perfect way to keep children entertained over the summer holidays.

 In this guide we’ll explain everything you need to know about the app including how to use it, how to set-up a profile and how to solve common issues you may run into.